joshxinjie/Data_Engineering_Nanodegree/5_Capstone/README.md

 ### 3. If the database needed to be accessed by 100+ people.

-Users can use AWS services like AWS Athena to access the datalake.
-AWS Athena is serverless, so there is no infrastructure to manage, and it can easily support large number of users.
+Users can use AWS services such as AWS Athena to access the data lake.
+AWS Athena is serverless, so there is no infrastructure to manage.
+In addition, it can easily support large number of users.